 Cristine Betters is the Africa Programmes Director for Malaria Consortium.
 Cristine joined Malaria Consortium in 2012, with 18 years of international management and public health experience, having worked in more than two dozen countries on four continents.
 She brings a passion for management systems strengthening, leadership development and effective organizational communications.
 Prior to joining Malaria Consortium she held a variety of country and regional management positions in Africa and the Balkans as well as working for a family foundation in the United States.
 Cristine holds a Masters of Public Health and a Masters of International Affairs, both from Columbia University in New York City.

-Dr. James Tibenderana - Africa Technical Director
+Dr. James Tibenderana - Development Director

 Henry Braun - Asia Programmes Director